 Terry Busk joined the American Institute of Mathematics in mid 2017 as a logistics specialist supporting AIM’s math research goals.
 As a former handyman and martial arts instructor, he’s a multifaceted jack-of-all trades helping to manage day-to-day operations, such as lecture recording and production, as well as web development of both the Math Circles Network and AIM’s general research goals.
 In 2020, he assisted in the development of the MathCommunities.org initiative and continues to support the development of new technical projects.

 AIM Editorial Board and System Administrator

-Kent Morrison directs the open textbook initiative as a member of the AIM Editorial Board and helps maintain the technology infrastructure at AIM.
+Kent Morrison is on the Editorial Board for the AIM Open Textbook Initiative and helps maintain the technology infrastructure at AIM.
 He received his PhD from the University of California at Santa Cruz and was on the faculty and served as department chair at Cal Poly, San Luis Obispo.
 He has a number of research interests including combinatorics, probability, and game theory.